Bertram D. Tallamy: Biography

 On October 12, 1956, he was named by Dwight D. Eisenhower as the Federal Highway Administrator.
 He was sworn in on February 5, 1957.
 He served as Federal Highway Administrator through the rest of the Eisenhower Administration.

 He then founded Bertram D. Tallamy & Associates.

-He died on September 14, 1989 at Georgetown University Hospital in Washington, DC of kidney failure.
+He died on September 14, 1989, at Georgetown University Hospital in Washington, D.C., of kidney failure.